aishafb60/holbertonschool-shell/root/holbertonschool-shell/permissions/README.md

-# Permissions Directory
+# 1-who_am_i

-This directory contains scripts related to user permissions.
+This script prints the effective username of the current user.